kamikaze/interview-backend-api-test/README.md

 - **Description:** Retrieves all events related to the specified repository.
 - **Response:** Status `200` with an array of events related to the repository ordered by their `id` in ascending order.

+## Specifications for the frontend

+- You need to create a simple Next.js application which interacts with your api.
+- In the app, you have list of events and their properties
+- You can submit an event and if it is valid, then it immediately shows in the list of events.
+  - You can hardcode couple of users in the frontend application with their details and respective integer ids
+  - You can hardcode the repos in you frontend application with some mock details and respective ids.
+- You can filter the list of events by the event type.
+- Your frontend communicates with the backend you built in the previous part.

 ## Implementation Notes